andrewyur/kagi-dev-project/readme.md

 I opted to create a db initialization script instead of directly inclduing the db file inside the version control system, because I don't need a substantial amount of seed data, and I want to be able to use the system locally without messing up the repository.

 For the llm, I originally decided to use google gemini's free api, but it was so slow (>10s per prompt) and lacked the ability to send concurrent requests so i decided to switch to openai.

+The javascript inside the script tag for the editor page has grown to an unweildy length.
+I was debating about splitting it into multiple files, and calling them all in as separate script tags to make the code more readable, but nearly all of the code is very tightly coupled with the html of the page, and is not going to be re used at all, so I thought it would make more sense in this scenario to keep all of the relevant code in one file, and try to make it more readable with comments.

+A username and password based auth system would be overkill for this app I think, so i will be using cookies instead of cooking up my own auth system and integration.
+This does mean that a user can only access their feeds from the same browser they were created in but it immensely simplifies matters for me, and simplifies the experience for the user as well.
+Of course, this would not be suitable for a fully fledged, user-facing application, and in that case, I would expect to have access to kagi's SSO provider to identify users, or to have the time to build my own authentication system.